 It’s a very individual purchase and a couple should consider what is most important to them when buying a ring.
 “Is the size of the central diamond or is the quality of the central diamond more important?” asks Tobias Kormind, the Managing Director for the online diamond seller 77Diamonds.com.
 “Some couples prefer a larger stone, while others like to go smaller and focus on clarity and cut.
 I would suggest looking through some educational material to understand the 4Cs in diamonds, as this will help them get a better understanding of what their central stone should look like.
 Once their main preferences are established, they can see how all these fit into their budget and choose the diamond engagement ring that ticks all the boxes.”
 His average diamond ring purchase is between $3,500 and $5,000.

-3. …But Remember, the Engagement Ring is a Purchase You’ll be Wearing for Decades to Come.
+3. …But Remember, the Ring is a Purchase that Will be Worn for Decades to Come.

 “Don’t be afraid to stretch your budget,” Wegman says.
 “You won’t regret it since this is something you’ll wear for many years.”